-Doron Dorfman is a graduate law student at Stanford Law School researching disability policy with the goal of improving service for benefits claimants.
+Doron Dorfman, a graduate law student at Stanford Law School, is researching disability policy with the goal of improving service for benefits claimants.

 He is developing a project on Disability Law and Disability Studies focusing on the perceptions, experiences and attitudes of people with disabilities towards the Social Security Administration’s Disability Determination Process (DDS) on business security.

 Doron is looking for a wide array of subjects from the California Bay Area, who went through the hearing stage of the DDS procedure and would be willing to be interviewed in person; he will keep interviewees’ identity completely anonymous.
 If you think you are eligible and are willing to participate please contact him at firstname.lastname@example.org or 650-4229086.